 - Part-time (unstructured)

-- You will also be required to attend a face-to-face induction at the start of your course
+- You will also be required to attend a face-to-face or online induction at the start of your course

 How long will my course last?

 Depending on entry level, which is based on credit awarded from previous qualifications: